Courses & Seminars

 French University Courses

 Up until 1968, there was a single Parisian university, commonly known as the Sorbonne.
-After 1968, in response to student demands, the Université de Paris was split into a number of separate universities, each with its own set of programs.
-The original “Sorbonne” is thus split into several independent institutions that each have a distinct name (e.g. Sorbonne Nouvelle, Sorbonne Université, Paris Cité, UPEC (Université Paris Est Créteil), etc.).
-Moreover, some UFR (Unités de formation et de recherche, roughly equivalent to academic departments in the US) are spread throughout the city; Sorbonne Université, for example, has UFR in the 5th, the 6th, the 17th and the 18th arrondissements.
-In order to provide students with a comprehensive set of course choices, the VWPP has agreements with Sorbonne Nouvelle, Sorbonne Université, Paris Cité, and UPEC — along with the Collège International de Philosophie where students may also take courses.
-The VWPP has also an agreement with UPEC (Université Paris Est Créteil) which is easily reachable with the line number 8 of the subway in Paris.
+In response to student demands, the Université de Paris was split into a number of separate universities in 1968, each with its own name and its own set of programs.
+Moreover, a university’s UFR (Unités de formation et de recherche, roughly equivalent to academic departments in the US) may be spread throughout the city; Sorbonne Université, for example, has UFR in the 5th, the 6th, the 17th and the 18th arrondissements.
+In order to provide students with a comprehensive set of course choices, the VWPP has agreements with Sorbonne Nouvelle, Sorbonne Université, Paris Cité, and the Universté-Paris-Est-Créteil.

 [Back to the top]